Churches prepare to reopen with new guidelines in place

-"A primary concern for me is the faith of our people," he said.
-"I've heard from so many of them, especially when President Trump had deemed faith as essential.
+“A primary concern for me is the faith of our people,” Father Fleming said.
+“I’ve heard from so many of them, especially when President Trump had deemed faith as essential.
 I think he is right.
 Faith is essential.
-But I think we have to have some discernment to remember we have a moral obligation and responsibility to our people for their safety, for their health."
+But I think we have to have some discernment to remember we have a moral obligation and responsibility to our people for their safety, for their health.”

 Eileen Warner, director of pastoral ministry at St. Amelia’s, is using the Tonawanda parish as a guide for the diocesan playbook.
 “You’d be surprised how comprehensive this needs to be,” she said.